 Also look for integrations that support common searches, otherwise the seachbox on the home page of your site might just search through the latest new blog posts you have made and not all of the images you have added to your gallery.

 Hosting can be a very sticky subject, it's hard to find unbiased advice online about good hosts.
 A shared server is fine for a simple website or blog, but will struggle (i.e. be shut down for using too many server resources) if you try to host a photo site with traffic and 1000's of images.
 A private server is usually prohibitively expensive for most individual photographers.
 A good middle-ground is a virtual private server where you receive a time slice of server resources, regardless of what happens on your site or any other site on the same 'node' you still receive the same share of resources.
-I've found vps.net offer a quite reliable service, which you can grow to meet your needs in the future.
+I've found knownhost offer a excellent reliable service (unlike vps.net who should be avoided at all costs!), which you can grow to meet your needs in the future.
 I have two sites hosted there, a single node VPS is quite capable of running an e-commerce site with several thousand images at a reasonable (if not exactly lightning fast) speed.
 For smaller sites then look at shared servers of bluehost or justhost, these hosts offer 'unlimited hosting', but if you start to use a significant amount of server power you will be asked to upgrade or move your site elsewhere - often your site is terminated without warning for breaking their policies.
 Note that with a shared host you don't get the full control of the server as you do with a VPS or private server (i.e. root access, complete control of which operating system, php version, apache settings etc).

 As well as looking into total cost of ownership (subscriptions, service contracts, and monthly fees) it's also wise to look at how long you intend to use a content management platform.
 For how long will the platform be supported?
 Not exactly an easy question to answer, but if the company supplying it has been offering their product for 10 years compared to another start-up with a 'too good to be true price' service then check to see if their business model makes sense to you; ask how they plan to grow their share of the market long term.